joaomelo/mytable/README.md

 # Mytable

-Mytable is a web app that complements my personal workflow for [Airtable](https://www.airtable.com).
-This app runs a script that enables organizing items in a tree structure and basic automation to creating recursive tasks.
+Mytable is a web app that complements [Airtable](https://www.airtable.com) workflow with scripts that enable organizing items in a tree structure and automate the basic creation of recursive tasks.

+I use this [personal instance](https://mytable.melo.plus) regularly and you are welcome to freely sign up for an account.
+But since this is a hobby project, i can't guarantee any service level.
+The most reliable way to use the app is check the code and raise your own instance.

 ## Motivation

 I am a heavy Airtable user.
 I love its data structure flexibility and rich UI.
 But two things were missing to complete my self-management workflow: organize my tasks in a tree structure and create recursive tasks.
-I build mytable to overcome those limitations.
+I built mytable to overcome those limitations.
 Now I am sharing the code in case it could help others.
 Be my guest 😊.

 This README sections: